What is Pharmaceutical Fraud under the False Claims Act?

-- Cephalon Inc paid $425 million to settle a criminal charge and qui tam lawsuits filed by Phillips & Cohen and two other whistleblowers involving the off-label marketing of Actiq, Gabitril and Provigil.
+- Cephalon Inc paid $425 million to settle a criminal charge and qui tam lawsuits filed by Phillips & Cohen and two other pharmaceutical whistleblowers involving the off-label marketing of Actiq, Gabitril, and Provigil.

 We also have had successful qui tam whistleblower cases against other pharma companies such as Omnicare Inc., Alpharma Inc., Jazz Pharmaceuticals Inc. and Ortho-McNeil-Janssen Pharmaceuticals Inc.